• Skip to main content

 Making a non-holiday December read aloud books list was more challenging than I expected!
 As you will see below this list is not entirely holiday free, but you will find that no matter what December holiday you celebrate, all of these December books will fit into your winter reading list.

 I included a mix of snowy, winter-y reads plus one or two that are good for reading while snuggling under the covers.
-There is something for everyone no matter what age your children and of course I had to include some winter poetry as well.
+There is something for everyone no matter what the age of your children and of course I had to include some winter poetry as well.
 So set aside your holiday preparations, relax and spend some special time reading aloud to your family.

 December Picture Books